brittonlaroche/realm/inventoryDemo/README.md

 ## Philosophy
 We believe that there is power in simpliclicity.
 We did not include any frameworks and kept to a minimalist "hand rolled" design to showcase functionality.
 To that end when forced to make a choice on a mobile development platform we chose Android Kotlin as we felt it was the easiest for a new developer to work with.
-[The MongoDB Realm Documentation](https://docs.mongodb.com/realm/) has great tutorials on getting started with React Native, and IOS as well as other development platforms.
+Additionally Kotlin compiles to native code and has a light foot print on the mobile device in terms of CPU, Memory and Battery consumption.
+Additionally, the vast majority of hand held devices manufactured for use in commercial endeavors is on Android as it is a better choice than Apple devices from a cost and custom look and feel perspective.
+[The MongoDB Realm Documentation](https://docs.mongodb.com/realm/) has great tutorials on getting started with React Native, and iOS as well as other development platforms.

 Its a 5 step process to install the end to end Realm Inventory System Demo.
 The following sections walk us through each step in great detail.